-Trademark infringement occurs when Amazon third party sellers use unauthorized and improper business names identical or similar to that used by another seller.
+Trademark infringement occurs when 3rd party sellers use unauthorized & improper business names identical/similar to that used by another seller.

-If another seller uses your trademark or something similar to your trademark, in a way that confuses the buyer, there may be trademark infringement.
+If another seller uses your trademark or something similar to your trademark in a way that confuses the buyer, there may be trademark infringement.

-The test is known as a “likelihood of confusion.”

-A likelihood of confusion is “when the consumers viewing the mark would probably assume that the product or service it represents is associated with the source of a different product or service….”
+The test is known as “likelihood of confusion.”
+This is when the consumers viewing the mark would probably assume that the product or service it represents is associated with the source of a different product or service.”

 Section § 1125(a) of the Lanham Act states that merchant sellers shall be liable in a civil action to any person that is likely to be damaged by the Amazon marketplace seller or Amazon marketplace reseller’s trademark infringement.
 To bring an action under the law, actual damages need not be shown.
 You do not have to show that you actually lost money.
 To bring a case for trademark infringement, you must merely show the likelihood of damages.
 In determining ‘confusion’ under the Lanham Act, the courts use something called the Polaroid test.
 The Polaroid test was created by a court in a case called Polaroid Corp. v.
 Polara Electronics Corp.

-The similarity of uses;
+The similarity of uses.

 Sophistication of consumers.